How to Maximize Your Reach Using Google’s Knowledge Graph

 In its early days, these results were static, but today you can book movie tickets, watch YouTube videos, and listen to songs on Spotify through these panels.

-Knowledge panels are especially useful for brands.
-They’re great for visibility and reinforcing brand authority.
+Knowledge panels are great for visibility and reinforcing brand authority.

-By taking ownership of your Knowledge panel, you’ll be able to suggest changes and influence things such as the displayed logo, contact information, and social profiles.
+By taking ownership of your Knowledge Panel, you’ll be able to suggest changes and influence things such as the displayed logo, contact information, and social profiles.

-Are Knowledge Graph Results the Same as Rich Results?
+Are Knowledge Graph Results The Same As Rich Results?

-Google makes a distinction between Knowledge Graph results and other search result categories, but they admit that “it can be difficult to distinguish visually between a rich result and a Knowledge Graph result.”
+Google makes a distinction between Knowledge Graph results and other search result categories, like Featured Snippets.

+Still, they admit that “it can be difficult to distinguish visually between a rich result and a Knowledge Graph result.”

-Both types of results use styling, images, and other features to deliver a wealth of information to specific queries, for example.
+Both types of results use styling, images, and other features to deliver a wealth of information to specific queries.

 The main difference between Knowledge Graph results and rich results is the level of control you have over the content.

-While you typically don’t have a lot of control over rich results, you can suggest changes to the Knowledge Graph, especially where it concerns your brand identity and information.
+While you typically don’t have much control over rich results, you can suggest changes to the Knowledge Graph, especially where it concerns your brand identity and information.

 It’s worth noting that the Knowledge Graph also has a hand in determining which results are linked together in carousels.

-However, because carousel results are currently limited to non-commercial, informational queries, and because they don’t represent a direct traffic or SEO advantage, we won’t be focusing on carousel optimization in this article.
+However, carousel results are currently limited to non-commercial, informational queries.
+Therefore, carousels don’t represent a direct traffic or SEO advantage, and we won’t focus on carousel optimization in this article.

-Instead, we’ll focus exclusively on how you can leverage and influence Knowledge Graph card content.
+Instead, we’ll focus exclusively on how you can leverage and influence Knowledge Graph content.

 Common Knowledge Graph Types & Examples

-Getting a Knowledge Graph card for your brand is a great way to drum up new business, earn extra website traffic, and help people discover your brick-and-mortar locations.
+Getting a Knowledge Graph card for your brand is a great way to drum up business opportunities, earn extra website traffic, and help people discover your brick-and-mortar locations.

-In this section, we’ll examine some of the most popular types of queries that return Knowledge Graph cards and how you stand to benefit.

 Companies

 If you aren’t taking advantage of branded Knowledge Graph panels about your business, mascots, and logos, then you’re missing a huge opportunity.

-These cards help users engage with your brand by grouping nice-to-know information together, such as a basic description, stock price information, and one or two notable facts.
+These cards help users engage with your brand by grouping together nice-to-know information such as a basic description, stock price information, and one or two notable facts.

 Not only do these cards contain a great deal of information to searchers, but they can also link directly to your website and social profiles.

-Depending on the type of business, mobile searchers may even be able to access search boxes and browse products directly through your Knowledge Graph card.
+Depending on the type of business, mobile searchers may even be able to access search boxes and browse products now through your Knowledge Graph card.

 Nonprofit Organizations

-Where once searching for certain conditions would just return knowledge about those conditions, Knowledge Graph panels now prominently display information about related nonprofit organizations.
+Once searching for certain conditions would just return knowledge about those conditions, Knowledge Graph panels now prominently display information about related nonprofit organizations.

-For example, a search for “ALS” from Canada returns links pertaining to Amyotrophic Lateral Sclerosis and a Knowledge Graph panel about the ALS Society of Canada.
+For example, a search for “ALS” from Canada returns links about Amyotrophic Lateral Sclerosis and a Knowledge Graph panel about the ALS Society of Canada.

-This is a relatively recent change to Knowledge Graph panels, and it represents a huge opportunity for nonprofit organizations to gain increased visibility.
+This change represents a massive opportunity for nonprofit organizations to gain increased visibility.

 Nonprofits, just like other companies, can include links to their website and social profiles on their card.

 Influential People

-Some people’s names are basically brands unto themselves.
+Some people’s names are brands unto themselves.
 Searches for prominent figures like “Elon Musk” amount to one big advertisement for all his endeavors and accomplishments.

-Knowledge Graph cards like this are a great way to group your social media presences and help you influence how you’d like your name – and your company – to be perceived.
+Knowledge Graph cards like this are a great way to group your social media presence and help you influence how you’d like your name to be perceived.

 Local Businesses

 Local businesses stand to gain the most from the Knowledge Graph.
-If it can find the information, Google will pack tons of extra information into your card including:
+If it can find the information, Google will pack tons of extra information into your card, including:

 - Customer reviews.